nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
 ## About MedInfo
-MedInfo is a very simple and intuitive application that will help you manage your patients' **status, ward, discharge date** and your wards' **occupancies**. <br>
+MedInfo is a simple application that will help you manage your patients' **statuses, wards, discharge dates**, and ward **occupancies**. <br>
 <br>
-With the time-critical nature of a private hospital's services, patient and ward management are of utmost priority, where the smallest delays or lapses in updating information can affect how your hospital attends to your patients. **MedInfo** has simplified, focused patient and ward management down to a tee, allowing you to in-process, update, and move patients around while looking at the overall stats of the hospital.<br>
+With the time-critical nature of hospital services, patient and ward management are of utmost priority, where the smallest delays or lapses in updating information can affect how your hospital attends to your patients. **MedInfo** has simplified, focused patient and ward management down to a tee, allowing you to in-process, update, and move patients around while looking at the overall stats of the hospital.<br>